-- Create a framework for each township for future growth of residential, commercial and industrial land uses for the next 20 years. - Carry out the recommendations of the Southern Tasmania Regional Land Use Strategy 2010-2035 and other regional framework documents. - Investigate and provide recommendations to revitalise existing commercial zones within the townships. - Identify large-scale development opportunities around each of the townships. - Highlight gaps in community services and facilities and prepare recommendations to address these. - Identify Urban Design principles to enhance the local centres and provide a high level of amenity for residents and tourists. - Identify key tourist functions of the region and sustainable develop the tourism industry.
+- Create a framework for Coles Bay for future growth of residential, commercial and industrial land uses for the next 20 years. - Carry out the recommendations of the Southern Tasmania Regional Land Use Strategy 2010-2035 and other regional framework documents. - Investigate and provide recommendations to revitalise existing commercial zones within the townships. - Identify large-scale development opportunities around Coles Bay. - Highlight gaps in community services and facilities and prepare recommendations to address these. - Identify Urban Design principles to enhance the local centres and provide a high level of amenity for residents and tourists. - Identify key tourist functions of the region and sustainable development to the tourism industry.